flame-code/FLAME/docs/minhocao.rst

 **poslowXXXXX.ascii/poslowXXXXX.vasp**:
-The structures correspoding to the *nmin_cur* local minima are written into separate files, where *XXXXX* corresponds to the index *imin* in **earr.dat**.
+The structures corresponding to the *nmin_cur* local minima are written into separate files, where *XXXXX* corresponds to the index *imin* in **earr.dat**.